KomalSaini16/Login_Registration_page/README.md

 ## Technology Used
- 1.Java
+  1. Java
- 2.HTML
+  2. HTML
- 3.CSS
+  3. CSS
- 4.JavaScrpit
+  4. JavaScrpit
    Using servlets and jsp for creating this project.

 ##  Prerequisites